rezaAmiri123/shop/README.md

 2 - gettext is used for handle translation

+3 - coupon app is used for set in payment process

+4 - payment app is using braintree to pay for product

 The project is't complete and I'm working to add something to that